 Is it the easiest?
-No, but it is the tastiest and what is better…it uses up some leftovers and freezes well!
+No, but it is the tastiest, and what is better…it uses up some leftovers and freezes well!

 You start with the leftovers of a roasted or rotisserie chicken.
 Yep, make a roasted chicken one night and use the leftovers for this.
-I will share a recipe soon on how I roast a chicken on the Weber but I also use up the leftovers of a store bought rotisserie chicken.
+I will share a recipe soon on how I roast a chicken on the Weber but I also use up the leftovers of a store-bought rotisserie chicken.
 Usually Costco rotisserie chicken.

-Moral of this story is, add chicken to your taste.
+The moral of this story is, add chicken to your taste.
 Like more chicken in your soup?
 Go for it.
 Don’t have that much?
 It will still work just fine.